IntBio-UCD/parent_pops_common-gardens/scripts/UCD_climatedist_all_year.md

   markdown:
     wrap: 72
 ---

-To Do:
+To do:

-- - Edit this code to be for all year data! - Should the distance still be from when the plants were growing?
-Or should it be for full 2022 and 2023?
+-   To get confidence intervals could do some bootstrapping - samples some of the 30 years and calculates it and so on - Julin could help with the code

+    -   Need a function that does the climate distance calculation

 # Climate Distance at the Davis Garden

 Annual data might give a different result, worth presenting it both ways because that helps highlight the importance of the life history differences

-To get confidence intervals could do some bootstrapping - samples some of the 30 years and calculates it and so on - Julin could help with the code
+\*Used "water year" with a start date of Nov 1 b/c that's the first month UCD was planted and includes all the months we collected data from WL2.
+This (as opposed to calendar year) allowed for the inclusion of the 2022 months at the UCD garden

 Options: